Do you have a question about Snoreeze? Find an answer to your query below.

 Purchasing Snoreeze products

 Yes.
 We ship Snoreeze products from the UK to most countries across the world.
+However we are not currently shipping to Europe.
 You can find out more about shipping and delivery here.

 Occasionally, people experience some discomfort when they first use a mandibular advancement device like the Snoreeze Oral Device.
 We recommend that you persevere with using the Oral Device for at least a week before deciding to return it, as it sometimes takes this long for your jaw to become accustomed to using the device.
 If you are wondering whether the side effects you are experiencing are normal, please refer to the product instruction leaflet or contact us.
 If you purchased your Snoreeze Oral Device less than 30 days ago and have used it for 7 nights, but are still not entirely satisfied, we will happily refund your purchase.